website Translator

 Analysis

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's shoulder and wrist flexibility.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
+The test result is analysed by comparing it with the athlete's previous results for this test.
+It is expected that the analysis would indicate an improvement in the athlete's shoulder and wrist flexibility with appropriate training between each test.
+The following link provides a variety of factors influencing the results and therefore, test reliability.

 Target Group